 Employee engagement continues to be a challenge for organizations in today's dynamic society.
-Luckily for you, there are some effective tips to engage your workforce
+Luckily for you, there are some effective tips to increase employee engagement.

 Employees are increasingly expecting flexible benefits at work, but you don’t have to offer every possible option under the sun.
 Just proving that you’re willing to take responsible requests into consideration will build buy-in and rapport.

-If you’re not already promoting a culture of 360 feedback, it’s a great time to start!
-Remember to solicit feedback on how departments and management are doing to gain actionable insights.
+If you’re not already promoting a culture of 360° feedback, it’s a great time to start!
+Remember to request feedback on how departments and management are doing to gain actionable insights.
 Making it easy to give feedback will increase participation.

 Getting feedback and not using it is like leaving money on the table.
 Even if some good ideas for improvement aren’t immediately doable, acknowledge the issues and show the feedback has been received.

 You don’t have to offer stock options to make employees feel like they have a stake in the company.
 Include them in the company performance, both good and bad, to show accountability and connectedness.

 Incentive internal networking.
 Hosting small events that encourage people to know who they are working with can help build lasting relationships.
 Make it easy to find and connect with others by using internal profiles that highlight both work and extracurricular interests.

 It’s probably not surprising to you that 92% of workers say not having access to technology to do their jobs makes them dissatisfied with their work.
 Being able to do the work asked of them effectively is one of the first steps to getting engagement.